PsyVita/RapidAmente-TelemeTuna/README.md

 ### Option 1 — MQTT from the receiver ESP32 (the live path)

 Node-RED is always listening on the MQTT topic **`car_telemetry`** (broker: Mosquitto, port `1883`).

+> ☁️ **Cloud broker:** for the real race setup, the Mosquitto broker will be hosted in the cloud (on the PC side) instead of the local Docker one — the receiver ESP32 publishes there and Node-RED subscribes to it.
+Same topic, same frame format; only the broker address changes.

 The receiver ESP32 should publish each frame as plain text in the standard 16-field format — **timestamp first, then the 15 data fields**: